 These koftas (which are arabic meatballs, typically oblong, usually grilled) are flavoured with cinnamon, cayenne, garlic, onion and lots of parsley.
 They’re browned in a hot oven.
 A quick tahini-lemon sauce is poured over, which emerges bubbly and thickened.
-Perfect for sopping up with flatbread like naan, pita, or Persian barbari bread, as pictured.
+Perfect for sopping up with flatbread like Butter Naan, pita, or Turkish Bread.

 I sprinkled mine with dried pomegranate arils, which are optional, but pretty – I get them at an Indian grocer.
 You could use fresh, instead, if you like, or just leave them out.
 A bit of finely diced shallot or red onion on top would replace the red colour for contrast and texture.